-- From May 4th, the libraries are opened again with restricted opening hours..
+- There are still restrictions for entering the libraries.
 For further information please refer to the websites of the Campus Library of Mathematics and Computer Science and the University Library.

 - Books accompanying the lectures will be made available as ebooks.